- City Services

 A single-family rental unit is any living unit within an attached or detached one-family dwelling, duplex, tri-plex, four-plex or townhome that is rented or leased for use as a residence by a single family, individual or group of individuals.

-Property owners must have their rental units successfully pass an interior/exterior inspection and obtain a Certificate of Occupancy (C.O.) before a tenant can be authorized to move into a rental unit or have the water utilities transferred to the new tenant’s name.
+Property owners must have their rental units successfully pass an interior/exterior inspection of a Single Family Rental permit before a tenant can be authorized to move into a rental unit or have the water utilities transferred to the new tenant’s name.
 Rental properties are expected to meet the minimum maintenance standards set forth in the City’s Code of Ordinances.

-Once the unit is ready for occupancy, the landlord must request an inspection by contacting the Building Inspection Department at 817-427-6300 and providing the the relevant information (i.e. type of inspection, address, preferred inspection time, etc.).
-In most cases, the inspection may be scheduled for the following business day when the request is made prior to 4:00 PM of the previous day.
+Once the unit is ready for occupancy, the landlord must apply for a Single Family Rental permit at www.nrhtx.com/eportal.
+Once the permit is approved the single family rental inspection can be requested online.
+In most cases, the inspection may be scheduled for the following business day when the permit is submitted prior to 4:00 PM of the previous day.

-There is no fee for the inspection or the C.O.
-However, if a rental unit is occupied prior to inspection, the City will assess the property owner a $100 administrative fee to defray the expense to the City of inspecting an occupied unit.
-The fee must be paid before the inspector can conduct a new inspection or issue a certificate of occupancy.
+There is no fee for the inspection.
+However, if a rental unit is occupied or belongings have been moved in prior to the inspection, a $100 administrative fee may be assessed to the property owner to defray the expense to the City for inspecting an occupied unit.
+The fee must be paid before the inspector can conduct a new inspection.
+Although it isn't preferred, units with out-going tenants are eligible to be inspected prior to moving out as long as the tenants are present during the inspection.
+Landlords are encouraged to pre-inspect these units for damage, missing safety devices, and possible infestations.

-In some cases, when the deficiencies are found to be minor and do not affect the safety of the occupants, the landlord may request a 60 day Courtesy Certificate of Occupancy.
+In cases where the deficiencies are found to be minor and do not affect the safety of the occupants, the landlord may request a temporary occupancy for a limited number of days while repairs are being completed.
 If granted, pending repairs must be completed and inspected by the expiration date.
-The landlord must request a new inspection by calling the Building Inspection Department at 817-427-6300.
+The landlord must request a new inspection on-line at www.nrhtx.com/eportal.
 IT IS THE RESPONSIBILITY OF THE LANDLORD TO CALL FOR A NEW INSPECTION WHEN ALL VIOLATIONS HAVE BEEN CORRECTED.

-Please note that a C.O. may not be issued if the owner of the rental dwelling unit has unpaid fines or liens attached to the property in favor of the City of North Richland Hills.
+Please note that a Single Family Rental permit may not be issued if the owner of the rental dwelling unit has unpaid fines or liens attached to the property in favor of the City of North Richland Hills.
 Outstanding liens can be paid at the City of North Richland Hills City Hall.
 To avoid the inconvenience of postponing occupancy of a rental unit, landlords should resolve all property liens in a timely manner.

 Inspection Check List